rust-lang/rust/src/doc/rustc-dev-guide/src/stability.md

 Furthermore this attribute is needed to mark an intrinsic as callable from `rustc_const_stable` functions.

+## rustc_default_body_unstable

+The `#[rustc_default_body_unstable(feature = "foo", issue = "1234", reason =
+"lorem ipsum")]` attribute has the same interface as the `unstable` attribute.
+It is used to mark the default implementation for an item within a trait as unstable.
+A trait with a default-body-unstable item can be implemented stably by providing an explicit body for any such item, or the default body can be used by enabling its corresponding `#![feature]`.

 ## Stabilizing a library feature

 To stabilize a feature, follow these steps: